no-garlic/lyrical/README.md

 ## Todo
  - Hot-Reload yaml files
+ - Sort order of new generations
+ - Make new generations light grey until clicked on
  - Review all code from LLM on Friday
  - Update code documentation (use co-pilot)
  - Profile Page